Ruddernation-Designs/Adobe-URL-Block-List/README.md

 # Adobe-URL-Block-List

-This is a list of all the Adobe URL/IP blocklist declared in the `hosts` file.
+This is a curated list of all the Adobe URL/IP blocklist declared in the `hosts` file.

 If you have any extra domains/IPs, you can either fork this repository and follow instructions for [Adding the records](#adding-the-records) in your fork or by [opening an issue](https://github.com/Ruddernation-Designs/Adobe-URL-Block-List/issues/new).